Skip to main content

 2023 Mazda CX-9 | Mazda

-The IIHS tested 13 midsize SUVs to determine the safety ratings in this new front, moderate overlap test.
-The results show nine of the 13 received unacceptable scores.
-Motor1 tells us those nine and their scores are:
+The IIHS tested 13 midsize SUVs to determine the safety ratings in its updated moderate overlap front test.
+The results show nine of the 13 received unacceptable scores:

 • 2023 Chevrolet Traverse – Marginal